Opinion dynamics: Statistical physics and beyond

 \paragraph{Nonlinear voter model (real valued \texorpdfstring{$q$}{q}).} Voter models with real valued exponents $q$ have been studied for example in \cite{min_fragmentation_2017,min_multilayer_2019, raducha_emergence_2020, peralta_analytical_2018, vazquez_agent_2010, llabres_universality_2025}.
 Different types of behavior are seen in nonlinear voter models with $q<1$, $q=1$ and $q>1$, respectively \cite{ramirez_ordering_2024}.
 This is the case both with all-to-all interaction and on networks.
 For $q<1$, the dynamics favor minority opinions, and thus promote co-existence, leading to long-lived states.
 The extinction of opinions driven by fluctuations works against this deterministic pull towards coexistence.
 For $q=1$, one has the standard voter model, in which there is no underlying deterministic drive, i.e., in infinite populations, the dynamics favor neither coexistence nor extinction.
 For $q>1$, the deterministic flow in infinite populations favors majority opinions and therefore moves the system towards extinction.
 Noise in finite populations then plays virtually no role in the ordering.

-\paragraph{Sznajd model} The nonlinear $q$-voter in the sense of \cite{castellano_nonlinear_2009} is based on the principle of unanimity, inspired by the experiments on conformity, which showed that unanimous opinion of a group is significantly more influential than any form of majority \cite{asch_opinions_1955}.
-The same principle was introduced earlier in what is now known as the Sznajd model \cite{sznajd-weron_opinion_2000}.
+\paragraph{Sznajd model.} The nonlinear $q$-voter in the sense of \cite{castellano_nonlinear_2009} is based on the principle of unanimity, inspired by the experiments on conformity, which showed that unanimous opinion of a group is significantly more influential than any form of majority \cite{asch_opinions_1955}.
+A similar unanimity-driven mechanism had already appeared earlier in what is now known as the Sznajd model \cite{sznajd-weron_opinion_2000}.